focusOtter/tally-webhook-email-song/_DA_Stuff/notes.md

 One thing is that my function URL is going to be newly generated and I had to put my song in the bucket.
 Fortunately, Amplify's hosting console has file management.
 The Lambda console also let's me see my envVars and cloudwatch logs 😮.
 I had to click on the link to the Lambda console to get the function URL, but once I got that, I went over to Tally and updated my form to use my new lambda url.
 This didn't require me to update my secret 👌

 From there, I tested out my site and everything still worked.
-Hopefull I get prod access soon so everyone can test this out!
+Hopefully I get prod access soon so everyone can test this out!